hashicorp/nomad-openapi/clients/python/v1/README.md

 import time
 import nomad_client
 from pprint import pprint
-from nomad_client.api import allocations_api
+from nomad_client.api import acl_api
-from nomad_client.model.allocation_list_stub import AllocationListStub
+from nomad_client.model.acl_policy_list_stub import ACLPolicyListStub
 # Defining the host is optional and defaults to https://127.0.0.1:4646/v1
 # See configuration.py for a list of all supported configuration parameters.
 configuration = nomad_client.Configuration(